sendgrid/docs/source/User_Guide/template_engine_setup.md

 Third Step: Replacement Tags
 {% endanchor %}

-You'll notice two replacement tags in the Template Engine Editor, <code><%subject%><code> and <code><%body%></code>.
+You'll notice two replacement tags in the Template Engine Editor, <code><%subject%></code> and <code><%body%></code>.
 These both allow us to pass variable information through the template to your recipient.
 The tags hold the dynamic content that is being passed through our API.
 </div>
 <div class="col-md-6">
   <img src="{{root_url}}/images/template_engine_4.png" class="img-responsive pull-left"/>